 Your doctor will analyze the images, and you’ll receive the results within a few days.

 Thermography is a noninvasive test that uses a camera to take images of your breasts.
-There is no radiation exposure, no compression of your breasts, and no real risks associated with the test.
+There is no radiation exposure, no compression of your breasts, and

 Although thermography is safe, there isn’t any evidence to prove it’s effective.
 The test has a high false-positive rate, meaning that it sometimes finds cancer when none is present.
 It’s also worth noting that the test isn’t as sensitive as mammography at finding early breast cancer.